eligoldweber/llvm_non_interference_proofs/README.md

 ## Automation(WIP)

+See `tools` directory for information on a LLVM to Dafny Script with a README and Examples.

 > **Note:** This is WIP and does not do much at the moment.
 In the future this will hopefully help to automatically parse an llvm program into dafny using the operational semantics defined in this repo.
 This tool also aims to help generate small-step proof lemmas to aid in the production of larger non-interference proofs